DigiProf276/DigiProfAndriodHW3/README.md

 HW 3, Digiprof on Android

-This is a first commit on this branch thanks
+This is a first commit on this branch trying to cmmit